Here are some of my core political and ethical beliefs:

 - I believe that it is not possible to address the problem of ableism without addressing the problems of white supremacy, capitalism, gender-based oppression, settler-colonialism, and other forms of systemic and structural violence, oppression, and domination.

-If our visions seem aligned and you’d like to get in contact to invite me to speak, request consultation, ask for help, or just say hello, you can reach me by email at email@example.com.
+If our visions seem aligned and you’d like to get in contact to invite me to speak, request consultation, ask for help, or just say hello, you can reach me by email using the form below.
+Please do not send advocacy-related questions, professional requests, or any other requests for my labor to me via social media as it is rarely checked and will not guarantee any response.

-If this is a work-related question (and not about my individual advocacy, speaking, or consulting), please reach out to me via the relevant organization instead.
+If this is a work-related question (and not about my individual advocacy, speaking, or consulting offerings), please reach out to me via the relevant organization instead of using this page.